-Fault Causo Cause The module is detecting a fault continuously.
-You must ensure that The module is not working - The module is detecting a fault continuously.
-You must ensure that the red LED is permanently the module is not activated in order to narrow down the possible faults. illuminated.
+Fault Cause The module is not working - The module is detecting a fault continuously.
+You must ensure that the red LED is permanently the module is not activated in order to narrow down the possible illuminated. faults.
 1. Measure terminal voltages at X1.1 and X1.2.
 These voltages must be at the same levels as the load voltage.
 If not, check the load circuits (consumers, fusing, terminals etc.) with its wiring.
-The min voltage should always be higher than 180V {AC} /300V {AC} .
+The min voltage should always be higher than $180V{AC}/300V{AC}$ .
 Undervoltage detection is activated below this level.
 2. Measure the leakage current in the load circuit through the module.
-It should always be close to 0.0 A {AC} (lower than 5mA) in the switched-off state.
+It should always be close to 0.0 A AC (lower than 5mA) in the switched-off state.
 3. Measure the leakage current at both ends of the load current circuit.
 This should have the same level at both ends.
 If not, leakage current is being discharged somewhere.
 The module is not working - The module may not be working. the red LED is not illuminated.
 1. Check the auxiliary voltage.
 It must be within the specified range.
 2. Disconnect the plug and re-insert after a wait of around 2 seconds.
-After reinserting the plug the red LED should illuminate for approx. 0.5 seconds.
+After reinserting the plug, the red LED should illuminate for approx. 0.5 seconds.
 If not, there is an internal fault.
 The module is actually working 1.
-Check to ensure that an enable (at E2) greater than 12.00 V{DC} (max.
-32.0 V {DC}) is being applied.
+Check to ensure that an enable (at E2) greater than 12.00 $V{DC}$ (max.
+32.0 V DC ) is being applied.
 Check that the green status LED is illuminating.
 2. Check that a medium to high SETPOINT is being applied.
 Lower SETPOINTS cause smaller phase angle controls due to the system which, in turn, only show no effect or only very low effect in the load.
 For example, lamps only start to illuminate above around 25% power.
 When measuring the actual load voltage please note that "usual" digital multimeters (DMM) can only correctly measure sinusoidal wave forms.
-You must use an RMS-capable DMM or a moving-iron instrument to correctly measure a phase angle controlled load voltage.
+You must use an RMS-capable DMM or a moving-iron instrument to correctly measure a phase angle-controlled load voltage.
 The module is working - The module is detecting occasional faults in the load circuit.
 Such the red LED illuminates faults can have a range of causes: occasionally.
 1. Strong mains interference influences entire half-cycles so that half-cycles which have already been initiated stops.
 2. Idle current compensation equipment can also cause such strong interference that the module is hampered in its function.
 3. Failure of half-cycles from the EVU or substation.
-4. The rated voltage is at the bottom end of the tolerance range 5.
-Highly-frequented transients cause du/dt overhead ignition.
-5. Highly-frequented transients cause du/dt overhead ignition.
+4. The rated voltage is at the bottom end of the tolerance range.5.
+Highly frequented transients cause du/dt overhead ignition.
+5. Highly frequented transients cause du/dt overhead ignition.6.
+The module has an internal fault and does not trigger. o.
+The module has an internal fault and does not trigger.